 Play ball with conure

 If your green cheek conure likes to throw things, you can play with it by throwing a ball at it.
-Roll a plastic ball towards the bird.
+Roll a plastic ball toward the bird.

 She could grab it and throw it back to you.
 Catch the ball and roll it back towards the bird.
 Keep playing until she loses interest in the ball.